 ePlanning will take South Australian planning online

-On 1 July 2019, Phase 1 of the new planning system became operational in outback areas, including the replacement of the Property Location Browser (PLB) with the new South Australian Property and Planning Atlas (SAPPA)
+On 1 July 2019, Phase One of the new planning system became operational in outback areas, including the replacement of the Property Location Browser (PLB) with the new South Australian Property and Planning Atlas (SAPPA)

 Phase 1 of the PDI Act 2016 became operational in outback areas